box/mojito/_docs/guides/open-source-contributors.md

 `Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/ValidationException`

 you most likely have a wrong version of Java.
-Java 7 or 8 is required.
+Java 8 is required.
 See [Check Java version](#check-java-version)